 It is a proven formula that works and here is how it works:

-Interest: Facts and uses capture the reader’s attention every time.
+Interest: Facts, social proof, and numbers capture the reader’s attention every time.

 Desire: Make them desire the product/service provided.